 Get Plenty of Exercise Beforehand

-Let your dog burn off some extra energy that day.
+Let your dog burn off extra energy that day.
 Take them out for a tiring game of fetch, go on a run, toss a frisbee—anything to let them expel any pent-up energy.
-Once they burn off a few calories, they might be so tuckered out they barely notice the festivities.
+Once they burn off a few calories, they might be so tuckered out that they barely notice the festivities.

 Play Soothing Music